nmwsharp/happly/README.md

 - `PLYData::validate()` Perform some basic sanity checks on the object, throwing if any fail.
 Called internally before writing.

 - `PLYData::write(std::string filename, DataFormat format = DataFormat::ASCII)` Write the object to file.
-Specifying `DataFormat::ASCII` or `DataFormat::Binary` controls the kind of output file.
+Specifying `DataFormat::ASCII`, `DataFormat::Binary`, or `DataFormat::BinaryBigEndian` controls the kind of output file.

 **Accessing and adding data to an object**: